Ameriq8/Ameriq8/README.md

 ## 💨 Hello, my name is Amer
 I am Backend Developer.
-I have a lot of skills in a lot of things I living in Iraq
+I have a lot of skills in a lot of things.

+Iam from 🇮🇶 Iraq-Karbala.

 ### 🌏 Info